Bobby Whitlock & CoCo Carmel

 Beginning in the U.S., CoCo and Bobby played in New Jersey, New York, Alabama and Nashville, and performed on countless radio shows, including a one hour live show on Sirius during the 5p.m. rush hour not long after the twin towers were destroyed and NYC was in a code orange alert.

 They toured various places around the world including Monaco, Geneva Switzerland, France and to Bangalore India to headline a Jazz & Blues Festival.
-While in India, they had a beautiful Hindu wedding which was heavily covered in the India Times. *************************************
+While in India, they had a beautiful Hindu wedding which was heavily covered by the press and The India Times. *************************************

-Through the years CoCo produced record after record (9) including the latest “Carnival”.
-The live record recorded in Austin Texas where Bobby and CoCo reside. * * * * * * * * * * *
+Through the years CoCo produced record after record (9) the last entitled “Carnival”.
+A live record recorded in Austin Texas. * * * * * * * * * * *

-In 2011 Bobby’s autobiography, “Bobby Whitlock A Rock-n-Roll Autobiography” with a forward by Eric Clapton along with musical historian and Editor Marc Roberty was released and has been a number one top rated book in rock music on Amazon.
+In 2011 Bobby’s autobiography, “Bobby Whitlock A Rock-n-Roll Autobiography” with a forward written by Eric Clapton along with musical historian and Editor Marc Roberty was released and has been a number one top rated book in rock music.

 His book is considered to be of historical significance in rock and roll and can be found in a host of Libaries across the country, and in many Universities as a reference book.
 It is also used in many colleges across the country for lectures and teaching.